-Name and location f source(s): Wells 2, 3, 4, 5A, 6, 7, 8, and 9
+Name & location of source(s): Wells 2, 3, 4, 5A, 6, 7, 8, & 9

-Drinking Water Source Assessment information: A source water assessment was conducted by the Department of Public Health in February 2001.
-The sources are considered most vulnerable to the following activities: sewer collection systems (sewer lines), dry cleaners, historic waste dumps, landfills, injection wells, gas stations, plastics and synthetics producers, and septic systems.
-A copy of the assessment can be viewed at the City of Oakdale Public Works Department, 455 South Fifth Avenue, Oakdale, California or on the City's website http://www.ci.oakdale.ca.us, or at the Department of Public Health, Drinking Water Field Operations Branch, 31 East Channel Street, Room 270, Stockton, California.
-A copy of the assessment may also be requested by contacting the City of Oakdale Public Works Department at (209) 845-3600 or the Department of Public Health, Drinking Water Field Operations Branch at (209) 948-7696.
+Drinking Water Source Assessment information:

+A source water assessment was conducted by the Department of Public Health in February 2001.
+The sources are considered most vulnerable to the following activities: Sewer Collection systems (sewer lines), dry cleaners, historic waste dumps, landfills, injection wells, gas stations, plastics and Synthetics producers, and septic systems.
+A copy of the assessment can be viewed at or be requested at:

+- City of Oakdale Department of Public Works, 455 S. Fifth Avenue, Oakdale, CA, (209) 845-3600; or - Department of Public Health, Drinking Water Field Operations Branch, 31 E. Channel Street, Room 270, Stockton, CA, (209) 948-7696.